 Other Associate's Degree Programs

 Other 2-year degree programs similar to those in social sciences include:

 Popular Career Options

-Career options for a student who completes an associate degree program in social science vary greatly.
-Students are provided with the critical thinking, writing and analysis skills that are likely to be necessary to pursue a career in a number of fields.
-Career fields that a student might pursue include:
+Career options for a student who completes an associate's degree program in social science vary greatly.
+Students are provided with the critical thinking, writing and analysis skills that are applicable to many possible careers.
+Career options a student might pursue include:

 - Government service

 Continuing Education Information

 Generally, an associate's degree program in social science prepares students to transfer to a bachelor's degree program.
 A student can choose to major in a number of areas, such as psychology, political science, anthropology and geography.
 A student interested in becoming certified as a teacher might consider a bachelor's degree program in education to meet additional certification requirements.